-Variants of Cyclic Queuing and Forwarding (CQF, IEEE Std 8021Q-2018 Annex T) are presented.
-CQF requires that all nodes run at the same frequency, but does not require that all output ports' cycles be in phase.
-Using three buffers (or more) allows for long links, and supports short/long path recombination.
-Running multiple instances of CQF on one port at different cycle rates can give good latency and bandwidth utilization for a mix of Streams with very different bandwidth requirements.
-These improvements require little or no alteration of IEEE 802.1Q, and like the original 2-buffer CQF, none require per-hop per-Stream dynamic state.
-These ideas are presented for possible inclusion into an amendment to IEEE Std 802.Q.
-The determinism of CQF is demonstrated, and a set of parameters is suggested for network management purposes.
+Multi-CQF, an expansion of Cyclic Queuing and Forwarding (CQF, IEEE Std 8021Q-2018 Annex T) is presented.
+Multi-CQF requires that all nodes run at the same frequency, but does not require that all output ports' cycles be in phase.
+By using three buffers or more, multi-CQF supports long links, as well as intentional fixed delays for short/long path recombination.
+Running multiple instances of multi-CQF on one port at different cycle rates gives good latency and bandwidth utilization for a mix of streams with varied bandwidth requirements.
+This expansion requires little alteration of IEEE 802.1Q, and like the original 2-buffer synchronized CQF, requires no per-hop per-stream dynamic state.
+Multi-CQF is presented for inclusion into an amendment to IEEE Std 802.Q.
+The determinism of multi-CQF is demonstrated, and a set of parameters is suggested for network management purposes.
+The paternoster algorithm of Mick Seaman is offered as a useful addition to the multi-CQF algorithm.